Frequently Asked Questions

 Q. How do I list my vessel or barge with Marcon?

-Contact Marcon by phone, e-mail, fax, or postal mail with details on the vessel and your price or charter rate ideas.
-As much information you can provide would assist us in marketing the unit, such as full technical specifications, an inventory of major items on board, date of last drydocking, class or survey status, drawing(s) and/or photograph(s) if available.
-Sample listing forms are available.
+To list your vessel or barge, please contact us by phone, email, fax, or postal mail with details about your vessel and your price or charter rate expectations.
+Providing comprehensive information - such as full technical specifications, inventory of major items, date of last drydocking, class or survey status, and any available drawings or photographs - will help us market your vessel effectively.
+Sample listing forms are available upon request.

 Q. What is your standard commission?

-Our standard commission is five percent (5%) on the initial US$ 1 million price and two and a half percent (2.5%) on the balance.
-If two brokers are involved in the sale, then this commission is usually split between the brokers.
-Commissions on 'high value' vessels and barges can vary.
-Please call and ask if you have any further specific questions.
+Our standard commission is 5% on the first US$1 million of the sale price and 2.5% on the balance.
+If two brokers are involved in the sale, the commission is typically split between them.
+Commissions for high-value vessels and barges may vary.
+Please contact us if you have specific questions

 Q. What is the difference between an Exclusive and an Open Listing?